General information for authors (please read)

 Please ensure that you adhere to the following guidelines when preparing your manuscript.
 Failure to do so may delay the processing of your submission.
 Please avoid formatting the text too much, hidden formatting can cause problems in production.

 Research article submissions should be a maximum of 8,000 words in length, including endnotes and bibliography.
 It should include a title, subtitle, and headings within the text.
-Please use double quotation marks for quotes, single quotation marks for other purposes (such as ‘scare quotes’) and for quotes within quotes.
+Please use double quotation marks for quotes, single quotation marks for quotes within quotes.
 Long quotations (approx. 50 words of more) should be set off in a separate paragraph.

 EE now uses footnotes.
 Please do not use endnotes.
 Footnotes may be used for comments, but only sparingly, as well as for references to newspaper articles, websites, and other sources not listed in the bibliography.
-Acknowledgments (including funding information) can be included in a section prior to the endnotes but should also be limited to around 50 words, if possible.
+Acknowledgments (including funding information) can be included in a section prior to the footnotes but should also be limited to around 50 words, if possible.
 In-text references (inside parentheses) may be moved to a footnote if they are of awkward length (such as websites) and would disturb the flow of reading.
 But if the reference in the footnote is an actual source, and not just a piece of information or example, it should also be listed in the References section (the bibilography).